ibexa/documentation-developer/docs/guide/repository.md

 Given that once a Content item is published, it cannot be un-published, limiting visibility is the only method used to withdraw content from the website without moving it to Trash.
 When the Location of a Content item is hidden, any access to it will be denied, preventing the system from displaying it.

-Visibility needs not be set individually for every Location.
+Visibility does not need to be set individually for every Location.
 Instead, when a Location is hidden, all of its descendants in the tree will be hidden as well.
 This means that a Location can have one of three different visibility statuses:

 - Visible
 - Hidden